-When you are looking for someone who can take care of your whole web or mobile application development process, then you must come across the term full-stack development or full-stack developers.
+When you are looking for someone who can take care of your whole web or mobile application development process in 2023, then you must come across the term full-stack development or full-stack developers.

 Full-Stack Web Development, according to the Stack Overflow 2016 Developer Survey, is the most popular developer occupation today.
 It’s no wonder then that there are dozens of online and in-person programs that will help people become Full-Stack Developers and then even assist these new developers land high-paying programming jobs.

-Full Stack Development is the most popular developer occupation today.
+Full Stack Development is the most popular developer occupation today in 2023.
 No wonder the Internet is so full of courses and tutorials that teach you Front-end, Back-end, Databases, Cloud Services, Deployments, Architecture, System Design, etc and then even assist these new developers land high-paying programming jobs.
 The problem is that it becomes overwhelming for a beginner to find his way through them in a structured way.

 This article will give you an overview of technologies you may consider to learn for being a fullstack developer and beyond.
 We’ll start to take a look at the foundation and programming languages and then move forward to more advanced topics like frameworks and additional tools.

 A full stack developer is someone who works with both the front end and back end of a web application.
 The front end is responsible for the visual look and feel of the website, while back end is responsible for the behind the scenes logic and infrastructure of the site.